Several fitness enthusiasts have experienced constipation due to steroid use.

 Without enough bile, your digestive system cannot function properly, and fat may not be digested effectively .
 This can cause indigestion, irregular bowel movements, and constipation.

-Steroids can also cause fluid retention, which can lead to the accumulation of water around specific organs, including the abdomen .
+According to the BetterHealth, steroids can also cause fluid retention, which can lead to the accumulation of water around specific organs, including the abdomen .

 Having excess fluid around your stomach can increase abdominal pressure, which impedes digestive muscle movements .
 When there is less movement in the stomach and intestinal muscles, the gastrointestinal contents move slowly, making it difficult for the body to empty the colon.